dd9jn/rfc4880bis/crypto-refresh.md

 In some cases, a signature packet (or its corresponding One-Pass Signature Packet, see {{one-pass-sig}}) may be malformed or unknown.
 For example, it might encounter any of the following problems (this is not an exhaustive list):

-- an unknown signature type
+- An unknown signature type
-- an unknown signature version
+- An unknown signature version
-- an unsupported signature version
+- An unsupported signature version
-- an unknown "critical" subpacket (see {{signature-subpacket}}) in the hashed area
+- An unknown "critical" subpacket (see {{signature-subpacket}}) in the hashed area
-- a subpacket with a length that diverges from the expected length
+- A subpacket with a length that diverges from the expected length
-- a hashed subpacket area with length that exceeds the length of the signature packet itself
+- A hashed subpacket area with length that exceeds the length of the signature packet itself
-- a known-weak hash algorithm (e.g. MD5)
+- A known-weak hash algorithm (e.g. MD5)

 When an implementation encounters such a malformed or unknown signature, it MUST ignore the signature for validation purposes.
 It MUST NOT indicate a successful signature validation for such a signature.